Myst (series): Plot

 Mysts story begins with the arrival of a people known as the D'ni on Earth, almost 10,000 years ago.
 The D'ni /dəˈniː/ are an ancient race who used a special skill to create magical books that serve as portals to the worlds they describe, known as Ages.
-The D'ni build a great city and thriving civilization in caverns.
+The D'ni build a great city and thriving civilization in caverns below the Earth's surface.
 A young geologist from the surface, Anna, stumbled upon the D'ni civilization.
 Learning the D'ni language, Anna becomes known as Ti'ana and marries a D'ni named Aitrus; the couple have a son named Gehn.
 Soon after, D'ni is ravaged by a plague created by a man named A'Gaeris.
 Aitrus sacrifices himself to save his wife and child, killing A'Gaeris while Ti'ana and Gehn escape to the surface as the D'ni civilization falls.

 Ti'ana raises Gehn until he runs away as a teenager, learning the D'ni Art of writing descriptive books.
 Ti'ana also cares for Gehn's son, Atrus, until Gehn arrives to teach Atrus the Art.
 Atrus realizes that his father is reckless and power-hungry, and with the help of Ti'ana and a young woman, Catherine, Atrus traps Gehn on his Age of Riven with no linking books.
 Atrus and Catherine marry and have two children, Sirrus and Achenar.
 The brothers grow greedy, and, after plundering their father's Ages, they trap Catherine on Riven.
 When Atrus returns to investigate, the brothers strand him in a D'ni cavern before they themselves are trapped by special "prison" books.
-Through the help of a Stranger, Atrus is freed and sends his benefactor to Riven to retrieve Catherine from the clutches of Gehn.
+Through the help of the player character, Atrus is freed and sends his benefactor to Riven to retrieve Catherine from the clutches of Gehn.
 Sirrus and Achenar are punished for their crimes by being imprisoned in separate Ages until they reform.

 Atrus writes a new Age called Releeshahn for the D'ni survivors to rebuild their civilization as he and Catherine settle back on Earth, raising a daughter named Yeesha.
-As Atrus prepares to take the Stranger to Releeshahn, a mysterious man named Saavedro appears and steals the Releeshahn Descriptive Book.
+As Atrus prepares to take the player to Releeshahn, a mysterious man named Saavedro appears and steals the Releeshahn Descriptive Book.
 The Stranger follows Saavedro through several Ages (which were used to train Sirrus and Achenar in the art of writing Ages) before finally recovering the book.
 Ten years later, Atrus asks for the Stranger's help in determining if his sons have repented after their lengthy imprisonment; the Stranger saves Yeesha from Sirrus's machinations, but Sirrus and a repentant Achenar are killed.
 D'ni is not fully restored until the creatures the D'ni enslaved, known as the Bahro, are freed.